igembitsgoa/igem-wikisync/docs/usage/index.rst

 Maintaining a Session
 ---------------------

-WikiSync stores cookies to maintain your session as long as iGEM servers permit.
-This saves you from logging in on every run, reducing overhead on your network connection as well as iGEM servers.
-This also makes the overall operation faster.
+WikiSync stores cookies so you don't have to login on every run.
+This reducing network overhead and also makes the overall operation faster.

 Cookies are stored in a file called ``wikisync.cookies`` in the directory where WikiSync is run.